PropertyPraxis/property-praxis/README.md

 # Property Praxis Application Stack
-This application stack includes instructions for setting up a development environment for the Property Praxis app.
+This application stack includes instructions for setting up a development environment for the Property Praxis app (still in development).

 ### Install Docker